ICHydro/Riverlabs/docs/en/user-manual/quick-start/first-deployment-checklist.md

 - Test on different surface types
 - Verify angle measurements (if using)
-- Confirm readings from 10cm to max expected range
+- Confirm readings from 10 cm to max expected range

 ### Data Logging

 - Run logger for minimum 30 minutes
-- LED flashes at expected intervals (when readings taken - compare to the serial output)
+- LED flashes at expected intervals (when readings taken — compare to the serial output)
 - SD card contains data file
 - Data file readable and properly formatted
 - Timestamps in data file correct